-Volt Free - Fault Indicator- Following a fault that has been detected by the control system, this relay will activate and close the circuit to indicate that a fault has occurred.
-Please note that a 1 minute fault reporting delay has been programmed into the controller, but this time delay can be altered via the GUI if required.
+Volt Free - Fault Indicator- Immediately after a fault or maintenance warning has been detected by the control system, an internal relay will activate and close the circuit to indicate that a fault has occurred.
+In order to avoid temporary or short acting faults, a 1 minute delay before the fault is reported by the heater is factory set.
+This can be changed via parameter 6612, accessible using the GUI screen.

-Volt Free - Flame Indicator - When the heater is in operation, the relay will activate and close the circuit (a flame has been detected by the controls).
+Volt Free - Flame Indicator - When any of the heat engines are in operation, an internal relay will activate and close the circuit to indicate that at least one heat engine is in operation.